solid/authorization-panel/proposals/evaluation/uc-0-effective-acr.md

 GET /foo/.acr HTTP/1.1
 ```
 — to which the server will finally return the content.

+### WAC+

+The WAC effective resource discovery algorithm, needed when default ACLs exist, is as shown above, an expensive process for the client to follow, requiring a large number of failed requests.
+We have two ways to fix this:
+ * WAC+NTrig, allows the server to return datasets and so return the result in one request
+ * WAC+:imports, shows how one can, as with ACP, have every resource come with its own ACR, but still have allow defaults to work.

-### WAC+NTrig
+#### WAC+NTrig

-A resource can let a client know that it supports dataset serialisation of its ACR by returning the following header with either a 200 or 401 HTTP result code:
+A resource can let a client know that it supports dataset serialisation of its ACR by returning the following header with either a 200 or 401 HTTP result code as proposed in [issue 247](https://github.com/solid/authorization-panel/issues/247):

 ```HTTP
 Link: </foo/bar/baz/x.acr>; rel="acl"; type="application/trig"
 ```

-A client could then follow up with a request to `</foo/bar/baz/x.acr>` with `Accept: application/trig`, which could respond:
+A client could then follow up with a request to `</foo/bar/baz/x.acr>` with `Accept: application/trig` header.
+The server could respond with, for example:

 ```HTTP
 200 Ok